-A recent example was shown when Oasis frontman Liam Gallagher was fined $5,000 by a Judge in New York after he failed to attend a child support hearing.
+A recent example was shown when Oasis singer, Liam Gallagher was fined $5,000 by a Judge in New York after he failed to attend a child support hearing.
 The singer was due to attend a court in Manhattan on Monday but failed to show up to the meeting because he was ‘anxious and depressed.’
 Reports claim this was not the first hearing he had missed and the Judge in question refused to acknowledge his excuse as sufficient.

-As well as fines and costs orders, the Family Court in England and Wales can also impose penalties such as not allowing people to give evidence at final hearings or deciding on important issues in their absence without their input.
+As well as fines and costs orders, the family Court in England and Wales can also impose penalties such as not allowing people to give evidence at final hearings or deciding on important issues in their absence without their input.

-As one of the largest, most experienced teams of Family Lawyers in the UK, we can help clients plan and prepare for hearings and explain the whole process to you, advising you on your rights and all the options you have available.
+As one of the largest, most experienced teams of family lawyers in the UK, we can help clients plan and prepare for hearings and explain the whole process to you, advising you on your rights and all the options you have available.